-28 The procedural safeguards for high-access financing are set forth in paragraph 87 of A New Architecture of Facilities for Low-Income Countries (2009).
-This paragraph updates the procedural safeguards that apply to all concessional financing instruments, elaborated in Modification of Access Policies for the Poverty Reduction and Growth Facility and the Exogenous Shocks Facility (2009).
+37 Endorsing the procedural safeguards for high-access financing set forth in paragraph 87 of IMF (2009e).
+This paragraph updates the procedural safeguards that apply to all concessional financing instruments, elaborated in IMF (2009d).

 - In addition, staff would provide early notice to the Board, for instance in an informal country matters session, of upcoming arrangement requests or augmentations where the envisaged financing commitment, in absolute terms, would have a large impact on the Fund's overall concessional resources. - As an exception to these procedures, new financing requests of 10 percent or less of quota do not trigger either the need for a DSA update or a Board briefing.